-The Company will post its Annual Report and Accounts for the year ended 31 December 2015 ("2015 Annual Report and Accounts"), together with the Notice of its Annual General Meeting ("AGM"), which will be held at Adelaide House, London Bridge, London EC4R 9HA, England on 16 August 2016 at 09.00 a.m.
-BST, the form of proxy and form of instruction for holders of Depositary Interests for use at the AGM to shareholders on 30 June 2016.
+The Company will post its Annual Report and Accounts for the year ended 31 December 2016 ("2016 Annual Report and Accounts"), together with the Notice of its Annual General Meeting ("AGM"), which will be held at Adelaide House, London Bridge, London EC4R 9HA, England on 14 August 2017 at 9.00 a.m.
+British Summer Time ("BST"), the form of proxy and form of instruction for holders of Depositary Interests for use at the AGM to shareholders on 30 June 2017.

-A copy of the Notice of AGM and the 2015 Annual Report and Accounts will be available on the Company's website www.zanagairon.com.
+A copy of the Notice of AGM and the 2016 Annual Report and Accounts will be available on the Company's website www.zanagairon.com from 30 June 2017.